World Boxing Organization: Relationship with other bodies

 Under Valcárcel, the WBO was the only sanctioning body that was absent from a summit held in 2014 where the possibility of a single champion per division was to be discussed.
 In 2014, he publicly opposed the awarding of half-points within the 10-Point Must System favored by the other three.
 Individually, Valcárcel has also been critical of the WBC for creating the "Maya Belt" and placing it in play in fights where the WBO title was at stake.
 Another topic that he commented negatively about was the WBA's sanctioning of up to four champions per division.
 Despite this, following the onset of the COVID-19 pandemic and the economic impact on the sport, the WBO invited the presidents of the other organizations to a reunion of its executive board held in October 2021.
 The main topic of concern was how to manage the mandatory challengers of unified and undisputed champions, in lieu of the promoters and television/streaming platforms complaining about the logistics of consecutive obligatory defenses.
 This was the first time that the leaders of the four main organizations met personally, with the idea of sanctioning a single champion per division being discussed.

 In other media

 The series finale of Japanese manga series Bleach revolves around the main cast gathering to watch a fight in which a character named Yasutora Sado is involved, having become a professional boxer ten years after the storyline and challenging for the WBO world heavyweight championship.
+The entity has, on occasion, been involved in other areas of sports entertainment, such as when it allowed René Santiago to defend the North American Boxing Organization minimumweight title in a staged match against Fernando Tonos as part of a professional wrestling card held by the International Wrestling Association (IWA-PR).
+The WBO World Heavyweight Championship also appears as a minor storyline element in Creed III, as one of the belts held by the titular character as undisputed titlist of his division.